AyoyAB/okd-with-ansible/README.md

-Once all masters are waiting for the secondary ignition, continue the playbook which tell you to boot the first worker machine on Fedora coreos USB and start the installation for the bootstrap process:
+Once all masters are waiting for the secondary ignition, continue the playbook which tell you to boot the first worker machine on Fedora CoreOS USB and start the installation for the bootstrap process:
 ```shell
 $ curl --output install.sh http://infra1.okd4.example.com:8080/install.sh
 $ chmod 755 ./install.sh